pringle92/WinForms-FlexibleMessageBox/README.md

 {
     // Save user preference
 }

-Progress BarFlexibleMessageBox.Create()
+// Progress Bar
+FlexibleMessageBox.Create()
     .SetCaption("Working...")
     .SetText("Processing your request, please wait.")
     .AddProgressBar(min: 0, max: 100, value: 50, style: ProgressBarStyle.Continuous)
     .WithButtons(MessageBoxButtons.OK) // Or no buttons if it auto-closes .Show();
-Note: The progress bar is static in this example.
-For a dynamic progress bar, you would need to manage the FlexibleMessageBoxForm instance and update the ProgressBar control directly.Timeout / Auto-CloseFlexibleMessageBox.Create()
+// Note: The progress bar is static in this example.
+For a dynamic progress bar, you would need to manage the FlexibleMessageBoxForm instance and update the ProgressBar control directly

+// Timeout / Auto-Close
+FlexibleMessageBox.Create()
     .SetText("This message will self-destruct in 5 seconds...")
     .SetTimeout(5000, DialogResult.Abort) // Closes after 5s, returns Abort
     .Show();

-Custom Button Text & CallbacksFlexibleMessageBox.Create()
+// Custom Button Text & Callbacks
+FlexibleMessageBox.Create()
     .SetCaption("Confirmation")
     .SetText("Choose an action:")
     .WithButtons(MessageBoxButtons.YesNoCancel) // Defines which buttons are present